 I’ve been telling them, telling Fedorans, telling anyone who will listen that the secret to our success is in fact our failure.
 You cannot learn without failure.
 Even when you dock a massive fail boat, you at least learn after all is done what not to do next time.

-Last night I caught a shortened version of a Honda documentary, full version available here on youtube.com.
+Last night I caught a shortened version of a Honda documentary, available here on youtube.com (or search here.)
 The moment in the video that grabbed me initially is Indycar driver Danica Patrick talking about racing:

 You’re driving your car and you feel frightened a little bit.
 We bump up against that feeling as much as we can to try and push that limit further, and get comfortable there, and then push it again, so, you know, you’re constantly on the brink of crashing because that’s the fastest.